aki-art/oni-ids/docs/index.md

-Dump of (almost) all Prefab ID-s fro the game Oxygen Not Included.
+Dump of (almost) all Prefab ID-s from the game Oxygen Not Included.

 This should make certain mod configurations easier to access and know what ID-s to supply.